 Dining in Ypres: A Scene Built Around What Grows Here

 West Flanders has a particular relationship with its food supply that distinguishes it from Belgium's more urbanised dining corridors.
 The polders, coastal plains, and agricultural flatlands stretching from the French border north toward the coast produce a specific larder: grey shrimp from the North Sea, endive grown in darkened cellars, white asparagus in spring, game from the Ardennes margins in autumn.
 Kitchens in this region don't source these ingredients as a point of differentiation; they source them because the supply chain is short, the quality is high, and the tradition of cooking with them runs deep.
-VEST, at Lange Torhoutstraat 22 in central Ypres, operates within that framework.
+VEST is a restaurant on Lange Torhoutstraat 22 in Ypres, Belgium.
+It is a Modern Farm-to-Table dining room with a smart casual dress code and recommended reservations.

 Lange Torhoutstraat is a residential-commercial street running away from the main tourist axis of Ypres, which means arriving at VEST feels less like stepping into a hospitality zone and more like finding something embedded in the actual fabric of the town.
 The Flemish streetscape here is typical of the post-war reconstruction: brick facades, proportioned windows, a low-key civic character.
 The entrance to VEST sits within that context without architectural drama.
 What signals the shift from street to dining room is the transition from the ambient noise of a mid-sized Belgian town to something quieter and more deliberate inside.